- B419 Portland Square, Drake Circus, Plymouth, PL4 8AA

 Roles on external bodies

-Teaching in palaeontology, micropalaeontology and palaeoceanography across the Earth Sciences programmes (undergraduate and postgraduate level).
+Teaching in palaeontology, micropalaeontology, palaeoceanography and general geology across the Earth Sciences programmes (undergraduate and postgraduate level).
 Currently, I teach on the following modules:

-•GEOL2001 (Palaeontology and Sedimentology) – aspects of micropalaeontology
+• GEOL2001 (Sedimentology and Palaeontology) [Module Leader] – aspects of micropalaeontology

-•Stage 2 Earth Sciences field-trip to Pembrokeshire, SW Wales
+• Stage 2 Earth Sciences residential field-trip to Pembrokeshire, SW Wales

 Staff serving as external examiners